-- Unused Method: A method is unused if it is not reachable from any given entry point in the call graphs. - Unused Field: A field is unused if it is not accessed by a used method in a call graph or dynamically accessed via reflection - Unused Class: A class is considered unused if none of the following three conditions are satisfied: (1) A method in the class is reachable from given entry points; (2) A field in the class is reachable from given entry points; (3) A descendant of this class in the class hierarchy is used.
+- Unused Method: A method is unused if it is not reachable from any given entry point in the call graphs. - Unused Field: A field is unused if it is not accessed by a used method in a call graph or dynamically accessed via reflection. - Unused Class: A class is considered unused if none of the following three conditions are satisfied: (1) A method in the class is reachable from given entry points; (2) A field in the class is reachable from given entry points; (3) A descendant of this class in the class hierarchy is used. - Reference-only Class: A class is not used but referenced by another used or reference-only class based on given type dependency graphs.
+This is a special category of classes not handled safely by existing debloating techniques [29, 30, 61].
+In prior work, unused classes are completely removed if none of their class members are reachable.
+However, we find that this is an unsafe choice, causing many ClassNotFoundErrors at runtime.
+Therefore, JSHRINK partially debloats referenceonly classes to ensure type safety, as explained in class hierarchy collapsing.